ignaciorlando/refuge-evaluation/README.md

 ### CSV files without header
 The evaluation code for fovea detection / glaucoma classification takes .csv files as inputs.
 These files have to have a header identifying each of the columns (e.g. Filename, Glaucoma risk).
 Make sure that you are introducing these fields in the csv file before submitting!

+### Segmentation images in the wrong format

+Make sure that your submission contains the segmentation masks in BMP format and not in TIFF or any other image file extension.